Craig, Alaska: 1982 murders

 On September 7, 1982, the fishing boat Investor was found burning off the coast of Craig, and the boat's passengers and crew were found to have been killed.
-Due to the badly burned state of the bodies, investigators were only certain that they had recovered the remains of seven bodies, but a coroner's jury ruled that all eight who were aboard the boat had been killed.
+Due to the badly burned state of the bodies, investigators were only certain that they had recovered the remains of seven bodies, but a coroner's jury ruled that all eight who were aboard the boat had been killed by gunshot wounds from a .22-caliber firearm (either a handgun or rifle).
 The boat's owner, Mark Coulthurst, from Blaine, Washington, his wife Irene, and their two young children were among the victims.
 In September 1984, a suspect, John Kenneth Peel, from Bellingham, Washington, was arrested for the murders.
 Peel's first trial ended in a hung jury, and his retrial, in 1988, ended in his acquittal.
 In 2017, Tim DeSpain, spokesman for the Alaska State Troopers stated that "the case is closed".